MicrosoftDocs/query-docs/query-languages/dax/lookup-function-dax.md

 ## Example 1

 In this example, LOOKUP retrieves the sum of sale for filters: [Category] = "Bikes".
-The first argument could be a column or an expression.
+The first argument could be a column or a scalar expression.

 ```dax
 Lookup Example 1 = LOOKUP(SUM([Sales Amount]),  [Category], "Bikes")